karlnapf/shogun-wiki/Google-Summer-of-Code-2016-Projects.md

 To add, please create a new wiki page for each project that you describe.
 Name them as "GSoC_2016_project_XXX" etc. Here is a [template](GSoC_project_template).

 # Main focus
 This year's GSoC is about improving Shogun, rather than extending it.
 Exceptions allowed.
+We aim to recruit new *long-term* developers.

  * *Fewer* new algorithms.
 Rather improve existing ones: Usability, efficiency, documentation, application
  * *Fewer* students.
 More intense mentoring, interaction between students, blogging, documenting